Intro to Proper Journal Bearing Lubrication

 What is a Journal Bearing?

 Journal bearings are among the simplest types of bearings.
 It allows shafts to rotate freely inside supporting shells or sleeves.
 The journal is the part of the shaft that fits in the bearing.
 It also does not have any rolling elements, unlike roller bearings and ball bearings.
-As such, it only support radial loads.
+As such, it only supports radial loads.
 Despite their simplicity, these bearings increase the service life of many systems and come at a relatively little cost.
 Many industries use journal bearings because of their simple design and manufacturing requirements, making them one of the most popular types of bearings.

 Types of Journal Bearings